|

 Echogenic foci in the various organs appear on ultrasonography as focal white spots.

-Such a focus can indicate an area of calcification or be a transient event in that tissue.
+Such a focus can indicate an area of calcification or be a transient event in that

-Often there are additional findings that indicate an increased risk in the fetus for blood clots
+Often there are additional findings that indicate an increased risk in the fetus

-and their emboli (fragments) in the bloodstream.
+for blood clots and their emboli (fragments) in the bloodstream.
+These include elevated

-These include elevated alpha-fetoprotein and/or hCg levels in the biochemical screening test,
+alpha-fetoprotein and/or hCg levels

-the presence of hemorrhage or blood clots in the placenta, evidence of clots in blood vessels, etc.
+the placenta, evidence of clots in blood vessels, etc. To date, experience has shown

-To date, experience has shown that unless there is evidence of associated defects, there is
+that unless there is evidence of associated defects, there is usually no significant

-However, experience is limited and these foci and their significance have not been adequately studied.
+is limited and these foci and their significance have not been adequately studied.

-It is therefore important to monitor these pregnancies carefully, and consider referring these
+It is therefore important to monitor these pregnancies carefully, and consider referring

-undergo investigations similar to those undertaken in cases of
+to those undertaken in cases of increased

-increased intestinal echogenesis.
+intestinal echogenesis.

 |

-Inheritance pattern |
+Inheritance pattern

 Not known to be hereditary.